Weekly updates from Mike Mulcahy and the Minnesota Public Radio newsroom staff covering politics in Minnesota.

 The Senate majority will be decided by a single, winner-take-all race in the western suburbs.
 As for the House, key races in northern Minnesota and some in the south could determine if the DFL trifecta will live on into 2025.

-MPR News politics editor Brian Bakst talks with House speaker Melissa Hortman, a Democrat and House minority leader Lisa Demuth, a Republican, about their party’s prospects in next month’s election.
+MPR News politics editor Brian Bakst talks with Minnesota Speaker of the House Melissa Hortman, a Democrat and House Minority Leader Lisa Demuth, a Republican, about their party’s prospects in next month’s election.

 Later, a look at a northern Minnesota congressional race that features a rematch from two years ago.